 The Bad Bits Denylist is a list of hashed CIDs that have been flagged for various reasons (copyright violation, malware, etc).
-Each entry is the hex-encoded result of applying SHA2_256 to a <base32-encoded-cidv1-string>/<optional_path>

 The purpose of this list is to allow IPFS node operators (e.g. someone running a public IPFS gateway) to opt into not hosting previously flagged content.

-View the Bad Bits Denylist (compact-format)
+View the Bad Bits Denylist (format specification)

-The IPFS community Code of Conduct applies to content served over the official https://ipfs.io public gateways run by Protocol Labs.
+public gateways run by Protocol Labs.
 It does not apply to all IPFS nodes, nor to the IPFS network as a whole.

 Reporting #